Laboratory and Field Floor Slip Resistance (Coefficient of Friction) Testing Services

 Horizontal dynamometer pull-meter (ASTM C1028-07): Laboratory floor slip-resistance tests for SCOF includes a written report signed and stamped by a California-licensed Professional Engineer.
 We conduct this test but do not offer the apparatus for sale.
 ASTM, Ceramic Tile Institute of America, Tile Council of North America, University of California Medical Center and Safety Direct America do NOT recommend this method (or any wet static coefficient of friction test) as a primary means of assessing floor slip resistance.
 [ASTM standards rules allow only test devices that do not involve patented or proprietary technology.
 For this reason the best test methods for floor friction, except for the pendulum and the BOT-3000E, are not and can not be specified by ASTM standards.]
-We can also run the ANSI B101.1 static COF test, if required.
+We can also run the ANSI B101.1 static SCOF test, if required.
 Field slip resistance test prices are based on time and travel expenses for our technician.
 Contact us for a quote by email or call 1-800-988-6721.

-We presently do (or have recently done) floor slip resistance testing both on-site and/or in our laboratory for two major cruise ship companies, Outrigger Reef on the Beach in Waikiki, Exeter Hospital in New Hampshire, the Ceramic Tile Institute of America, attorneys representing both plaintiffs and defendants, the Cities of New York, San Francisco, Palo Alto and Los Angeles, Cartier, The Montage Resort and Spa, Crowne Plaza Hotels, Intel, Ceramic Tile and Stone Consultants, and many other major international companies all over the USA.
+We presently do (or have recently done) floor slip resistance testing both on-site and/or in our laboratory for two major cruise ship companies, Outrigger Reef on the Beach in Waikiki, Exeter Hospital in New Hampshire, the Ceramic Tile Institute of America, attorneys representing both plaintiffs and defendants, the Cities of New York, San Francisco, Palo Alto and Los Angeles, Cartier, The Montage Resort and Spa, Crowne Plaza Hotels, Intel, Ceramic Tile and Stone Consultants, and many other major international companies all over the USA and beyond.